espinosajuanma/slingr-notes/scrum/20211110180850/README.md

 # Twelve principles

+> Principles help to give a foundation to agile and help us to really
+> understand what makes up an agile mindset.

 • Our highest priority is to satisfy the customer through early and continuous delivery of valuable software.